rehierl/node-tree-outliner/2-0-core-design/4-0-last-nodes.md

 context.

 Consequently, the definition of sectioning nodes must also include when a section has to be closed by default.
-That is, because consistent dynamic support could otherwise not be guaranteed.
+That is because consistent dynamic support could otherwise not be guaranteed.

 ### type-1, first child